- Language Arts

 The theme in Grade 1 is Art in My World.
-The child is an artist at heart and learns from things that speak to his/her imagination in picture and story, color, form, rhythm, and movement.
-They follow their natural urge to create using basic art forms to tell about the world and what is important about it.
-The children grow in the value that art does not happen accidentally; it is created through thoughtful and careful organization.
+Children are artists at heart and learn from things that speak to their imaginations in picture and story, color, form, rhythm, and movement.
+We encourage them to follow their natural urge to create using basic art forms to tell about the world and what is important about it.
+Children grow in the value that art does not happen accidentally; it is created through thoughtful and careful organization.

 Grade 1 language arts continues the integrated approach used in previous years.
 Students learn increasingly complex phonics concepts explicitly through Orton-Gillingham style practice of sounds and blending.
 They apply and practice this knowledge in word study through sorting, and they read authentic texts at their level in small teacher-led guided reading groups.
 Students learn about grammar, usage, and punctuation.
 They continue their journey as authors in Writing Workshop, trying their hand at new styles of writing like Small Moments, reviews, and non-fiction chapter books.
 They also learn how to write friendly letters and continue their practice of handwriting using the Handwriting Without Tears program.

 Continuing in the Singapore Math program with its concrete to pictorial to abstract approach, Grade 1 students learn about number bonds, the relationship between addition and subtraction, sums to 20 by memory, place value to hundreds, and using three steps for solving word problems.
 Money and time tie in with classroom jobs every day.
 Students are introduced to the concept of fractions and even take a field trip to a pizza parlor to practice their knowledge.